-(Adapted from an article written by Johanna Ireland, and used with permission.)
+(Adapted from an article written by Johanna Ireland and used with permission.)

 1. Ignore Elections

 Maine’s 152 representatives and 35 senators are up for election every two years.
-Every new and returning candidate has opinions about homeschooling – some based on stereotypes, some based on genuine interactions with homeschoolers.
+Every new and returning candidate has opinions about homeschooling – some based on news stories or stereotypes, some based on genuine interactions with homeschoolers.
 One thing they know for sure is that they want your vote!
 Families who homeschool are politically active, and candidates will often look for opportunities to win your vote.

 In election years, be sure to speak with candidates and ask them to share their views on homeschooling.
-Would they defend the level of freedom that we currently have if need be, or would they favor stronger oversight and regulation?
+Would they defend the level of freedom that we currently have, if need be, or would they favor stronger oversight and regulation?
 Most candidates are eager to answer.
 Their opinions on these matters will clearly influence any legislation they oppose or support.
 One sure way to lose your homeschool freedom is to ignore the candidates' positions on homeschooling, or even ignore the election all together.
 Let the Maine voters who participate determine your freedom.

 2. Don’t Keep Your Legislators' Contact Info Handy

-Homeschoolers of Maine tracks bills during each legislative session, and sends email alerts when bills threaten our homeschool freedom.1 A good way to see your homeschool freedom diminished is to avoid contacting legislators with your concerns when threats arise.
+Homeschoolers of Maine tracks bills during each legislative session and sends email alerts when bills threaten our homeschool freedom.1 A good way to see your homeschool freedom diminished is to avoid contacting legislators with your concerns when threats arise.
 Don’t provide them with valuable opportunities to interact with homeschool families.
 Bills infringing on your parental freedom to home educate will then pass unchallenged.

 3. Make Room in Your Budget...for State Funding